hashicorp/sa-ssdp-aws/docs/INFRASTRUCTURE.md

 scp -o 'IdentitiesOnly yes' -i '../inputs/bastian-key.pem' ../inputs/* ubuntu@ec2-54-189-161-81.us-west-2.compute.amazonaws.com:/home/ubuntu/sa-ssp-aws/inputs/
 ```

 ### 3. Connect to the Bastian Host

-//TODO: Should this be an AWS System Manager session, or SSH?
-Or should we provide both?

 Using the credentials provided in the terraform output, connect to the bastian host.
 Example: